-Learn about the Full Moon for January 2016—plus, Moon phases, best days by the Moon, folklore, and more.
+Learn about the Full Moon for January 2017—plus Moon phases, best days to do things, and facts and folklore!

 Full Moon Names